dragomirdev/quantumsoilsolutions/README.md

 # Quantum Soil Solution

-Quantum Soil Solution is an Artificial Intelligence solution that predicts Soil Organic Matter (SOM) using visible and near-infrared spectroscopy.
+Quantum Soil Solution is a Quantum Artificial Intelligence solution that is designed to :

+* Predict Soil Organic Matter (SOM) using visible and near-infrared spectroscopy.

   SOM is a key indicator of soil fertility and its quality which will help in decision making process for scientific fertilisation of agricultural land.

-Also, it will provide satellite image analysis to predict crop conditions and yields.
-This will help the agriculural sector to increase productivity and reduce overall costs of food production.
+* Provide satellite image analysis to predict crop conditions and yields.
+T

+  his will help the agriculural sector to increase productivity and reduce overall costs of food production.

 # Why